luis-park-plurilock/llm-fastapi/README.md

 ### generate
 This will generate a response from the given model, prompt, and optionally a list of documents.
 If not documents are listed, the API will simply connect to the ollama container, and pass in a prompt and the modelName, then return the response of the model.
 Otherwise, the API will use langchain's multi-query retriever to grab the most relevant vectors of each listed document, from chromaDb, to help answer the prompt.
 This is the Retreival Augmentation Generation system.
 ### fine_tune_model
-**To fully understand what is about to be said, please read about these topics below: Lora, Quantization, Finetuning Params, Chat Templates, the Llama.cpp Repository, Dataset formatting**
+**To fully understand what is about to be said, please read about these topics below: Lora, Quantization, Finetuning Params, the Llama.cpp Repository, Dataset formatting**
 The fine_tune model takes in three required parameters: a training csv dataset, an evaluation csv dataset, and the modelName.
 There are 9 additional preset parameters that specify how the model will train: gradient accumulation steps, gradient checkpointing, epochs, learning rate, lora rank, lora alpha, lora dropout, packing, and batch size.
 The first steps of the finetuning api is to format the dataset in chatML form.
 After doing so, we set up the training arguements, and this is where 6/9 parameters will be placed.
 Then, we will set up the peft configurations, and this is where the Lora parameters Rank, Alpha, and Dropout will be placed.
 We then will load in mistral-7b-v0.1 as our base model in a 4bit quantized form.
 Finally, we can train our model.
 After training is complete, the finetuned model will be saved in the folder named qlora(quantized LORA).
 Note that the qlora folder will only contain the trained Lora adapters rather than the full finetuned model.